 Skip to main content

-• Student interns work up to 40 hours per week (including some evenings and weekends) from late May to late July and earn a stipend (taxable) for the summer.
+• Student interns work up to 40 hours per week (including some evenings and weekends) from early June to late July for a total of 9 weeks and earn a stipend of $5,000 (taxable) for the summer.

 "I want to thank Democracy NC because I see how much I've grown as a leader and an organizer, & I'm proud of myself for stepping out from behind the scenes to fight for what's right."